chaconnewu/awesome-augmented/original_awesomes/awesome-docker.md

 * [Docker-PowerShell](https://github.com/Microsoft/Docker-PowerShell) - PowerShell Module for Docker
 * [docker-compose-search](https://github.com/francescou/docker-compose-search) - A search engine for Docker Compose application stacks by [@francescou](https://github.com/francescou/)
 * [Docker Volume Clone Utility](https://github.com/gdiepen/docker-convenience-scripts) - A Docker Utility to Clone Volumes [@gdiepen](https://twitter.com/gdiepen)
+* [docker-companion](https://github.com/mudler/docker-companion) - A command line tool written in Golang to squash and unpack docker images by [@mudler](https://github.com/mudler/)
+* [sbt-docker-compose](https://github.com/Tapad/sbt-docker-compose) - Integrates Docker Compose functionality into sbt by [@kurtkopchik](https://github.com/kurtkopchik/)
+* [Whale-linter](https://github.com/jeromepin/whale-linter) - A simple and small Dockerfile linter written in Python3+ without dependencies.
+* [docker-make](https://github.com/CtripCloud/docker-make) - build,tag,and push a bunch of related docker images via a single command.
+* [caduc](https://github.com/tjamet/caduc) - A docker garbage collector cleaning stuff you did not use recently
+* [OctoLinker](https://github.com/OctoLinker/browser-extension) - A browser extension for GitHub that makes the image name in a `Dockerfile` clickable and redirect you to the related Docker Hub page.
+* [docker-replay](https://github.com/bcicen/docker-replay) Generate `docker run`command and options from running containers
+* [dext-docker-registry-plugin](https://github.com/vutran/dext-docker-registry-plugin) - Search the Docker Registry with the Dext smart launcher.

 ## Continuous Integration / Continuous Delivery

 * [Awesome-ciandcd](https://github.com/ciandcd/awesome-ciandcd) - Not specific to docker but relevant.
+* [Buddy](https://buddy.works) - The best of Git, build & deployment tools combined into one powerful tool that supercharged our development
 * [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur)
 * [CircleCI](https://circleci.com/) - Push or pull Docker images from your build environment, or build and run containers right on CircleCI.
 * [CodeFresh](https://codefresh.io) - Accelerate your transition to Docker containers
-* [CodeShip](http://pages.codeship.com/docker) - Work with your established Docker workflows while automating your testing and deployment tasks with our hosted platform dedicated to speed and security.
+* [CodeShip](https://pages.codeship.com/docker) - Work with your established Docker workflows while automating your testing and deployment tasks with our hosted platform dedicated to speed and security.
 * [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
 * [Dockunit](https://github.com/dockunit/platform) - Docker based integration tests.
 A simple Node based utility for running Docker based unit tests.
 By [@dockunit](https://github.com/dockunit)
 * [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
 * [GitLab CI](https://about.gitlab.com/gitlab-ci/) - GitLab has integrated CI to test, build and deploy your code with the use of GitLab runners.
 * [GOCD-Docker](https://github.com/gocd/gocd-docker)Go Server and Agent in docker containers to provision.
 * [IBM DevOps Services](https://hub.jazz.net) - Continuous delivery using a pipeline deployment onto IBM Containers on Bluemix.
+* [InSpec](https://github.com/chef/inspec) - InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
 * [Shippable](https://app.shippable.com/) - A SaaS platform for developers and DevOps teams that significantly reduces the time taken for code to be built, tested and deployed to production.
 * [Watchtower](https://github.com/CenturyLinkLabs/watchtower) - Automatically update running Docker containers by
 [@CenturyLinkLabs][CenturyLinkLabs]
 * [Microservices Continuous Deployment](https://github.com/francescou/docker-continuous-deployment) - Continuous deployment of a microservices application
+* [Pumba](https://github.com/gaia-adm/pumba) - Chaos testing tool for Docker.
+Can be deployed on Kubernets and CoreOS clusters.

 ## Deployment

 * [Conduit](https://github.com/ehazlett/conduit) - Experimental deployment system for Docker by [@ehazlett](https://github.com/ehazlett)
 * [depcon](https://github.com/gondor/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
 By [@gonodr][gondor]
 * [dockit](https://github.com/humblec/dockit) - Do docker actions and Deploy gluster containers!
-* [Last.Backend](https://lastbackend.com/) - Last.Backend platform is designed for automatization of all routine work with the server and deployment of applications in one click using the visual interface.
 * [rocker-compose](https://github.com/grammarly/rocker-compose) - Docker composition tool with idempotency features for deploying apps composed of multiple containers.
 * [Zodiac](https://github.com/CenturyLinkLabs/zodiac) - A lightweight tool for easy deployment and rollback of dockerized applications.
 By [@CenturyLinkLabs][CenturyLinkLabs]